 Case for Confidence – And surely I am with you always, to the very end of the age.

-- Do we constantly look to the ever present Lord as our help or do we lean on our own understanding?
+- In what ways do we demonstrate that we’re constantly looking to the ever present Lord as our help or do we lean on our own understanding?